-What makes the Buzzards Bay Center a green building?
+Buzzards Bay Center green features

 The Buzzards Bay Center is a model for environmentally responsible building renovation.
 The center uses a number of “green” features that save energy and reduce polluted runoff.
 As a result, the Buzzards Bay Center uses less than one-third of the electricity of an average office building, which protects our environment.